ni/instrumentstudio-plugin-labview/CONTRIBUTING.md

    specs`](https://github.com/ni/instrumentstudio-plugin-labview/tree/main/build%20specs)
    folder
 2. Open the Specification file using VIPM 2021 or later
-3. Click Build - A .vip will be created in the `Build Output` folder under the repo root directory
+3. Click Build.
+A `.vip` file will be created in the `Build Output` folder under the repository's root directory

 ## `ni_instrumentstudio_plugin_sdk` Package